Mandrake-Lee/WAVE300/README.md

 Finally bring up the interface:
 `ifconfig wlan0 up`

+Here is it possible to see the wireless network and connect, yet there is not IP connectivity.

+It is also possible to use hostapd if patched with mtlk primitives.

 ## Troubleshooting
 The generated modules accept some parameters, most of them are unexplored.